 A power transformer is typically rated in volt-amperes (VA), primary/secondary voltage, and operating frequency.
 For example, a given transformer rating may be specified as 2 kVA,500/50,60 Hz.
 The 2kVA value is the apparent power rating.
 The 500 and the 50 can be either secondary or primary voltages. the 60 Hz is the operating frequency.

-Most power transformer have efficiencies in excess of 95% under load.
+Most power transformers have efficiencies in excess of 95% under load.